'Rust' director told authorities Alec Baldwin was practicing drawing his gun when weapon discharged - KRDO

 Her work as armorer ranges from teaching actors how to wear a gun belt to aiming and shooting, she said.

-There were at least two accidental prop gun discharges on the set in the days prior to the fatal shooting, according to multiple news reports.
+There were at least two accidental prop gun discharges on the set in the days before the fatal shooting, according to multiple news reports.

 The discharges occurred on October 16, when crew members accidentally fired two rounds after being told the gun was “cold,” the Los Angeles Times reported, citing two crew members who reportedly witnessed the incident.
-It was not known if the discharges included live rounds.
-No one was injured in the accidental discharges, the Wall Street Journal reported.
+It was not known whether the discharges included live rounds.
+No one was injured in the accidental discharges, The Wall Street Journal reported.

-The movie’s producers said in a statement Friday it was not aware of prop safety issues prior to the fatal shooting.
+The movie’s producers said in a statement Friday they was not aware of prop safety issues before the fatal shooting.

 “The safety of our cast and crew is the top priority of Rust Productions and everyone associated with the company.
 Though we were not made aware of any official complaints concerning weapon or prop safety on set, we will be conducting an internal review of our procedures while production is shut down.
 We will continue to cooperate with the Santa Fe authorities in their investigation and offer mental health services to the cast and crew during this tragic time,” Rust Movie Productions LLC said.